laravel/lumen-docs/authentication.md

 ## Introduction

-Authentication in Lumen, while using the same underlying libraries as Laravel, is configured quite differently from the full Laravel framework. **Since Lumen does not support session state, incoming requests that you wish to authenticate must be authenticated via a stateless mechanism such as API tokens.**
+Authentication in Lumen, while using the same underlying libraries as Laravel, is configured quite differently from the full Laravel framework.
+Since Lumen does not support session state, incoming requests that you wish to authenticate must be authenticated via a stateless mechanism such as API tokens.

 ## Getting Started

 #### Authentication Service Provider

+> **Note:** Before using Lumen's authentication features, you should uncomment the call to register the `AuthServiceProvider` service provider in your `bootstrap/app.php` file.

 The `AuthServiceProvider` located in your `app/Providers` directory contains a single call to `Auth::viaRequest`.
 The `viaRequest` method accepts a Closure which will be called when the incoming request needs to be authenticated.
 Within this Closure, you may resolve your `App\User` instance however you wish.
 If no authenticated user can be found for the request, the Closure should return `null`: